 Why Volunteer?
-Volunteering with CTN provides you with the opportunity to share your expertise, develop or gain professional experience and make a difference in the lives of families and children with disabilities and developmental needs.
+Volunteering with CTN provides you with the opportunity to share your expertise, develop or gain professional experience and make a difference in the lives of kids and youth with disabilities and developmental needs.

 Once you complete your application, confidentiality forms and Vulnerable Sector Screening, you will be interviewed so that we can find the best fit for your interests, experience and expertise!

 There are currently no volunteer opportunities, but we encourage you to apply for future roles.

 Kerry's Place - (FFS) Sibling Story Time Ages 5-7 - Online